Hemostemix Announces Corporate Update

 Management of the Company believe that Jed Wood and J.M.
 Wood Investments Ltd. are using the application for the appointment of a receiver to obtain a collateral advantage in litigation and using the proceedings to prevent the Company from closing the private placement, which is a necessary prerequisite to repaying the outstanding debt.

-The Company provides the following chronological update and recap of the events leading up to the application to the Court of Queen’s Bench of Alberta by J.M.
-Wood Investments Ltd. for an order appointing a receiver and the action filed against the Company by Aspire Health Science, LLC in Orange County, Florida.
+Further to the Company’s press release dated February 25, 2020, the Company provides the following additional chronological update and recap of the events leading up to the action filed against the Company by Aspire Health Science, LLC (“Aspire”) in Orange County, Florida.

-On May 3, 2019, the Company issued a news release announcing a $1,000,000 secured convertible debenture financing (“Convertible Debenture”).
-On May 16, 2019, the Company announced the first closing for proceeds of $525,000, including $500,000 from J.M.
-Wood Investments Ltd. (“Wood”) and secured by a general security agreement over all assets of the Company, including intellectual property rights over the Company’s stem cell technology.
-The repayment of principal and interest was due December 31, 2019.
-The funds were used for general working capital purposes and to fund ongoing clinical trial costs.

-In a news release dated August 1, 2019, the Company announced it had secured a demand loan from Wood for up to $2,000,000 and secured by a general security agreement over all assets of the Company, including intellectual property rights over the Company’s stem cell technology (the “Demand Loan”).
-After September 30, 2019, Wood could provide the Company with at least 60 days’ written notice requiring repayment of the outstanding principal amount of the Demand Loan plus any accrued and unpaid interest.

-On October 1, 2019, Wood sent the Company a demand notice for the repayment of all outstanding indebtedness.
-The demand letter included certain forbearance provisions delaying repayment by up to 120 days, which the Company complied with.

-On November 19, 2019, the Company announced that Kyle Makofka resigned as Chief Executive Officer of the Company.
-Mr. Makofka is currently the President and CEO of Aspire.
+The Company and Aspire entered into an original license agreement dated February 15, 2018 (the “Original License”) which granted Aspire a limited license for the Company’s ACP-01 technology in certain jurisdictions.
+The Company also entered into a Contract Manufacturing Agreement with Aspire dated February 15, 2018 (the “Manufacturing Agreement”) for the manufacturing of the Company’s ACP-01 product for the clinical trial and for research and development.
+The Manufacturing Agreement was terminated on October 31, 2019.

-Following the reconstitution of the Company’s Board of Directors and management team in December of 2019, the Company provided written notice to Aspire that the Amended License Agreement was rescinded as a result of Aspire’s failure to pay the Company USD $1,000,000 as required under the Amended License Agreement.
+Following the reconstitution of the Company’s Board of Directors and management team in December of 2019, on December 5, 2019 the Company provided written notice to Aspire that the Amended License was rescinded as a result of Aspire’s failure to pay the Company USD $1,000,000 as required under the Amended License, as announced in the Company’s press release dated December 11, 2019.

-On January 2, 2020, the Company announced a non-brokered private placement financing of up to $3,000,000 to repay all indebtedness to Wood.

-On January 9, 2020, Wood sent the Company a Notice of Default and Demand for the immediate repayment of $500,000 Convertible Debenture and $1,172,175.33 Demand Loan plus 12% interest.
-The Company disputes the effective dates and principal amounts owing of the Notice of Default and Demand.
-The Company believes the total principal amount owing to Wood is $1,956,180.50 plus interest.

-On January 24, 2020, Wood made an application to the Court of Queen’s Bench of Alberta (the “Court”) for the issuance of an order appointing a receiver.
-The Company responded with a 347 page affidavit including appendices, sworn on January 30, 2020 by David Wood, the Chairman of the Company.
-On January 31, 2020, the Court granted a consent order to: (i) adjourn the receivership application to February 20, 2020; (ii) appoint Grant Thornton as inspector; and (iii) the costs of the application of January 31, 2020 would only be payable by the Company if the receivership application proceeds on February 20th.
+Aspire alleges that they paid a total of USD$1,000,000 to Hemostemix creditors on December 12, 2019 in satisfaction of the Amended License payment, which Aspire noted in their January 28, 2020 action.
+The Company disputes these purported payments as satisfaction of the license fee and reaffirms its position that it had rescinded the Amended License on December 5, 2019 as Aspire did not pay the Company the USD$1,000,000 payment as required under the Amended License.

-On February 3, 2020, the Company was served with a claim filed by Aspire in the Circuit Court of the 9th Judicial Circuit in and for Orange County, Florida regarding the dispute settlement mechanism under the Amended License Agreement.
+On February 3, 2020, the Company was served with a claim filed by Aspire in the Circuit Court of the 9th Judicial Circuit in and for Orange County, Florida regarding the dispute settlement mechanism under the Amended License.
 On February 13, 2020, Aspire issued a press release that it filed an amended motion for a speedy hearing in relation to the previously announced legal proceeding initiated against the Company.
 Management of the Company believes this is merely another attempt to prevent the Company from closing its financing and forcing the Company into receivership.
-On February 20, 2020 Thomas Smeenk, on behalf of the Company, filed an affidavit through the Company’s attorney, Allen Dyer Doppelt + Gilchrist, P.A. in Florida.
+On February 20, 2020 Thomas Smeenk, on behalf of the Company, filed an affidavit through the Company’s attorney, Allen Dyer Doppelt + Gilchrist, P.A. in Florida and the Company filed a motion to dismiss this action.

-On February 21, 2020, the Court, after having heard the concerns raised by the Company, ordered that: (i) the application of Wood be further adjourned to February 27, 2020; (ii) the Company to provide Grant Thornton Limited, as court appointed agent, a copy of Thomas Smeenk’s affidavit and unredacted copies of the exhibits (subscription agreements) no later than 4:00 p.m.
-EST on February 21, 2020; (iii) provide additional rights to Grant Thornton Limited to prepare a report for the Court by February 27, 2020 to set out the viability and veracity of closing of the proposed private placement by March 2, 2020; and (iv) comment on the ability and viability of the Company to repay Wood in full.
+Subsequent to closing the first tranche of the Financing and full payment to Wood to discharge the current security interests in favour of Wood, the Company intends to:

+The Company intends to hire a clinical trial manager or chief scientific officer to take over management of its Phase II clinical trial from Aspire.
+The Company will also need to engage a new manufacturing partner should the Company wish to enroll additional patients in its trial.
+There is no certainty that the Company will be able to identify a new manufacturing partner nor enter into an agreement on terms suitable to the Company, or at all.
+To-date, the Company has requested that Aspire provide all clinical trial data and material to the Company.
+However, Aspire has not provided such information and continued to manage the clinical trial pursuant to the Amended License even though the Company rescinded such Amended License on December 5, 2019.
+Aspire’s press release dated February 13, 2020 also announced that it had suspended patient recruitment for the Hemostemix clinical trial due to lack of certainty regarding the Amended License until the outstanding legal matters are sufficiently resolved.
+The Company intends to aggressively support its position that the Amended License was rescinded and that Aspire must return all Company clinical trial material immediately.
+The Company intends to appoint a new Chief Financial Officer shortly after the full payment to Wood and discharge of the current security interests.
+The Company is continuing its search for a new CEO and will provide a further update on management appointments when available.

 ABOUT HEMOSTEMIX